Fundamental Analysis of Commodities

 Just think about how you would drive more and use more gasoline at $1.50 per gallon than you would at $3 per gallon.
 Fundamental analysis of commodities is simple economics.
 Consumption patterns change as the prices of commodities move higher and lower.

-Using Fundamental Analysis to Predict Future Prices of Commodities
+Using Fundamental Analysis to Predict Future Prices

 Prices will fluctuate in the short term, so it is not easy to make fundamental forecasts of commodities prices for short-term trades.
 It is even more difficult for new commodity traders to do this.
 We recommend that new traders, and even experienced traders, use a long-term strategy when using fundamental analysis to forecast commodity prices.
 You should look for trends that are developing that will cause a shift in supply and demand factors.